vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 authentication of the server according to the DANE TLS protocol [@!RFC6698;RFC7671].

-Clients MAY cache the server's validated TLSA RRset to ammortize the cost of receiving and validating the chain over multiple connections.
+Clients MAY cache the server's validated TLSA RRset to amortize the cost of receiving and validating the chain over multiple connections.
 The period of such caching MUST NOT exceed the TTL associated with those records.
 A client that possesses a validated and unexpired TLSA